 Building on the state’s comprehensive actions to support diverse communities disproportionately impacted by COVID-19, Governor Gavin Newsom announced $81.8 million in additional commitments from private and philanthropic partners to provide resources and services for individuals needing to isolate or quarantine.
 Blue Shield of California Foundation is proud to partner with the Office of the Governor on these efforts.

 Relationship violence threatens not only students’ physical safety and emotional well-being, but also their academic prospects.
 Some campuses are finding solutions to help keep survivors in school.

 Even before the coronavirus pandemic, incarcerated individuals in California’s 35 state prisons faced poor mental health care.
 The situation is especially dire for the rapidly increasing number of female prisoners, who make up 4 percent of the state’s incarcerated population but 11 percent of suicides, according to 2016 figures.
-Seven women committed suicide between 2013 and 2016 at the California Institution for Women, a 1,398-bed prison currently housing close to 1,500 women; in 2018, a woman experiencing a psychotic episode waited hours for care, ripping out and swallowing her own eye before receiving treatment.

 This commentary by the executive director of our grantee, Cultiva La Salud, illuminates the risks that come along with sheltering in place for many undocumented victims of domestic violence.